danielcarter/danielcarter.github.io/_courses/web_design_publishing/mc_4315_web_design_publishing.md

 D | 60 - 69
 F | < 60

+### Attendance

+Each absence in addition to two will result in a loss of 10% of the attendance portion of your grade.

 ### Late Work

 Unless you have received an extension, assignments turned in late will have five points deducted per day.
 Work turned in over five days late will not be graded.
+Reading responses cannot be turned in late, and in-class quizzes cannot be completed outside of class without an approved excused absence.

 ### Communication